Ardelyx Inc. (ARDX) Shares Up Despite Recent Market Volatility

 Cantor Fitzgerald gave a rating of “Neutral” to ARDX, setting the target price at $1 in the report published on May 06th of the previous year.

-During the last 5 trading sessions, ARDX fell by -4.36%, which changed the moving average for the period of 200-days by +492.06% in comparison to the 20-day moving average, which settled at $3.28.
-In addition, Ardelyx Inc. saw 30.88% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ARDX rose by +5.50%, which changed the moving average for the period of 200-days by +555.18% in comparison to the 20-day moving average, which settled at $3.42.
+In addition, Ardelyx Inc. saw 41.40% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading